Debt Free Support

 • Employment practices

-For a class action to proceed, a judge must certify the class, ensuring that many people are affected by the alleged action, the issues in the case affect all members of the class, and the representative parties can adequately protect the class’s interests.
-A commercial litigation attorney can help you challenge class certification if a class action is filed against your business.
+For a class action to proceed, a judge must certify the class, ensuring that many individuals are affected by the alleged action, the issues in the case impact all class members, and the representative parties can adequately protect the class’s interests.
+A commercial litigation attorney can help you contest class certification if a class action is filed against your business.

-Shareholder Disputes In closely held corporations, shareholder disputes may occur if minority shareholders feel their interests are not being protected.
+• Shareholder Disputes: In closely held corporations, shareholder disputes may arise if minority shareholders feel their interests are not being adequately represented.
 Common issues include:

 • Breach of fiduciary duty